-Distribution Fees: Distribution fees include distribution service fees paid to SPs and SDs based on a contractually fixed percentage of the wholesale acquisition cost (WAC), fees for data, and prompt payment discounts.
+Distribution Fees: Distribution fees include distribution service fees paid to SPs and SDs based on a contractually fixed percentage of the wholesale acquisition cost (WAC).
 The Company does not receive a distinct good or service in exchange for the payment.
 Distribution fees are recorded as an offset to revenue based on contractual terms at the time revenue from the sale is recognized.